 What are some of the things that can be done to prevent your feet from smelling bad?
 The answer is you can do a lot of simple things to prevent stinky feet.
 Some of the best remedies for smelly feet include the following:

 - Do not wear shoes without socks.
-This is something you should religiously avoid if you want to make your feet smell good.
-When you wear shoes without socks, then you make your feet perspire more and cause sweat to soak the shoes thereby creating a very conducive environment for bacteria to thrive and give you stinky feet.
+You should religiously avoid this if you want to make your feet smell good.
+When you wear shoes without socks, you make your feet perspire more and cause sweat to soak the shoes, creating a very conducive environment for bacteria to thrive and give you stinky feet.
 But when you wear socks, the socks come between your feet and the shoe to absorb the sweat.

 - Do not wear the same shoes or sandals every day.
-Wearing the same pair of shoes over and over again is one of the major reasons why many people experience bad foot odor.
+Wearing the same pair of shoes repeatedly is one of the major reasons many people experience bad foot odor.
 For instance, don’t wear the same pair of shoes you wore to work yesterday, today, and certainly not tomorrow.
-If you wear the same pair of shoes every day, then you are definitely going to have very bad smelling feet.
+If you wear the same pair of shoes every day, you will definitely have very bad-smelling feet.
 What happens here is that when your feet perspire, the sweat drains into the shoes and makes them damp.
 As soon as this happens, bacteria begin to grow inside.
-Now, if you pick that same pair of shoes the following day and wear them, you’d be doing yourself a huge disfavor simply because the shoes are not dry and the bacteria in them are still alive and multiplying fast.
+Now, if you pick that same pair of shoes the following day and wear them, you’d be doing yourself a huge disfavor simply because the shoes are not dry, and the bacteria in them are still alive and multiplying fast.
 When you put your feet in these shoes to go to work or school, then you worsen your case; you have just created a perfect environment for the bacteria to multiply faster and give you bad foot odor.
 You can prevent this from happening by simply drying the shoes in the hot sun or by not wearing the pair of shoes for a couple of days.
-If you do this, the sweat in the shoes will dry and all the bacteria in them will die.
+If you do this, the sweat in the shoes will dry, and all the bacteria in them will die.

 - Also, you can prevent smelly feet by changing your socks every day.
 Do not wear the same pair of socks every day.
-Change your socks every day in order to avoid smelly feet.
-It is advisable to also wear cotton socks because they allow air to circulate around your feet and they are very good at absorbing sweat from the feet.
+Change your socks every day to avoid smelly feet.
+It is advisable to also wear cotton socks because they allow air to circulate around your feet, and they are very good at absorbing sweat from the feet.

 - After drying your feet and between your toes with a towel, you can also use clean cotton soaked in methylated spirit to clean between your toes.
 The spirit keeps the skin on the feet dry all the time.
 This will prevent your feet from becoming sweaty and smelly.